lanly-dev/play-buffer/README.md

 - Dynamic buffer allocation for audio of any length
 - Cross-platform support (Windows, Linux, macOS)
 - Uses PortAudio for reliable audio output
-- Version information embedded in binaries
+- Version information displayed at runtime
 - Automated daily builds with latest PortAudio
+- Example: Generate and play melodies with Node.js (see `examples/index.js`)

 ## Building